Supporting the circular economy with LafargeHolcim's innovative solutions

 Securing access to sustainable energy & local development

 To meet the plant’s expanding use of biomass, LafargeHolcim developed a strategy to subsidize local coffee production.
 This would benefit farmers who previously couldn't afford coffee seedlings and reduce the cost of transport.
 After consultation with local stakeholders in 2011, the plant launched the Hima Coffee Development Project to secure sustainable access to renewable energy, while stimulating local economic growth and alleviating poverty.
-The program has two goals:
+The program has three goals:

 - Raise household income for smallholder farmers